VaudKK/debezium/README.md

 # CDC Using Spring And Debezium

-Simple Spring boot application showing how to use debezium to replicate and sync data across databases
+Simple Spring boot application on how to use debezium to replicate and sync data across databases